support amos trust

 If you wish to change how we communicate with you, or update the information we hold, then please contact us:

-Our emails and newspaper always contain instructions detailing how to unsubscribe or change communications preferences.
+Our emails always contain instructions detailing how to unsubscribe or change your communications preferences.

 Cookies on the Amos Trust website

 Cookies are small text files on your computer or device.
-They are made by your web-browser when you visit a website.
-Every time you go back to that website, your browser will send the cookie file back to the website’s service.
+They are made by your web browser when you visit a website.
+Every time you go back to that website, your browser will send the Cookie file back to the website’s server.

 Cookies do lots of different jobs, like letting you navigate between pages efficiently, remembering your preferences and generally improving the user experience when using the website.